 It is possible to build on lots with very radical slopes.
 But, it’s expensive.
 My advice is that it’s worth the money to first have a survey of the lot, and then discuss the building ramifications with a building professional before buying land with a slope.

 1) Soggy soil or underground water can cause a tremendous amount of grief.
 If there is any question, have soils engineer look at the site.

 2) Be very cautious of unfulfilled promises by the developer.
 If the developer has not yet completed installation of road, utilities, etc., then you might want to consider how you will be covered in the event the developer defaults.

 3) Make sure the title is clear and you understand all easements and access requirements.
 It’s a good idea to talk with the local building jurisdiction and see about the requirements for building permit on that specific lot.

 4) Being aware of development activities around the lot are important.
 It would be heartbreaking to learn about a new sewer treatment facility going in next door after you have already purchased the lot.

 5) Find out why the seller is selling.
 Make sure you get full disclosure.

-By following these tips as well as seeking advice from architects and local authorities, you can ensure that your land is not only a good fit for your dream timber home, but that it will continue to serve your needs and interests later on.
+By following these tips as well as seeking advice from architects and local authorities, you can ensure that the land you buy is not only a good fit for your dream timber frame home, but that it will continue to serve your needs and interests later on.